 Following the receipt by us of the Complete Response letter from the FDA regarding the NDA for AFREZZA in January 2011 and the subsequent decline of the price of our common stock, several complaints were filed in the U.S. District Court for the Central District of California against us and certain of our officers and directors on behalf of certain purchasers of our common stock.
 The complaints include claims asserted under Sections 10(b) and 20(a) of the Exchange Act and have been brought as purported shareholder class actions.
 In general, the complaints allege that we and certain of our officers and directors violated federal securities laws by making materially false and misleading statements regarding our business and prospects for AFREZZA, thereby artificially inflating the price of our common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief.
 The complaints have been transferred to a single court and consolidated for all purposes.
-The court has appointed a lead plaintiff and lead counsel and has ordered the lead plaintiff to file a consolidated complaint by June 27, 2011.
+The court has appointed a lead plaintiff and lead counsel and a consolidated complaint was filed on June 27, 2011.
 We will vigorously defend against the claims advanced.

-Starting in February 2011, shareholder derivative complaints were filed in the Superior Court of California for the County of Los Angeles against our directors and certain of our officers.
+Starting in February 2011, shareholder derivative complaints were filed in the Superior Court of California for the County of Los Angeles and in the U.S. District Court for the Central District of California against our directors and certain of our officers.
 The complaints in the shareholder derivative actions allege breaches of fiduciary duties by the defendants and other violations of law.
 In general, the complaints allege that our directors and certain of our officers caused or allowed for the dissemination of materially false and misleading statements regarding our business and prospects for AFREZZA, thereby artificially inflating the price of our common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief, including reforms to our corporate governance and internal procedures.
+The Superior Court of California for the County of Los Angeles has consolidated the actions pending before it.
+Likewise, the U.S. District Court for the Central District of California has consolidated the actions pending before it.
+The U.S. District Court for the Central District of California has also appointed lead plaintiffs and lead counsel and ordered the federal lead plaintiffs to file a consolidated complaint by mid-August 2011.
 We will vigorously defend against the claims advanced.